OpenNews/srccon/proposals_list.md

 permalink: /sessions/proposals/
 ---

-# SRCCON 2018 Session Proposals
+# SRCCON 2019 Session Proposals

-Thank you to everyone who submitted a session idea for SRCCON this year—what an amazing list!
-After we review each proposal, we'll notify everyone about their session status by the end of April.
+We'll update this list through the end of our call for participation on April 24, then review them all and notify everyone about their session status by May 10.
+We hope these proposals—along with our [proposal guide](/sessions/proposal-guide/)—help spark ideas about how _you'd_ like to participate.

+If you'd like to take part in this year's SRCCON—as a facilitator, an attendee, or in any other way—you should [fill out our CFP](/participation/form/)!

 <div class="session-proposal-list">{% comment %}The one-line if statement below is ugly but prevents massive whitespace in the template{% endcomment %}
 {% for proposal in site.data.proposals %}